nazuke/SEOMacroscope/docs/manual/index.md

 #### Links

+##### Check redirects

+If this option is checked, then SEO Macroscope will log and check redirects.

+External URLs will only be logged.

 ##### Follow redirects

 If this option is checked, then SEO Macroscope will log and follow redirects.

+Redirected URLs will count as being internal hosts.
+Use caution here, as enabling this option may result in lengthy or infinite crawls.

+In general, it is safer to crawl the sites redirected to separately.

 External URLs will only be logged.

 ##### Follow canonical links